-Bob Maxwell and Julian Pitts have been appointed as Joint Administrators over Hamsard 3225 Limited trading as ‘CLC Finance’ (“the Company”) on 8 August 2023.
+Bob Maxwell and Julian Pitts were appointed as Joint Administrators over Hamsard 3225 Limited trading as ‘CLC Finance’ (“the Company”) on 8 August 2023.
 The Joint Administrators act as agents of the Company and without personal liability.

 The Company provided lending services to the UK consumer market.
 Should you have any queries please contact the Joint Administrators via email at [email protected].

 Q – What is an Administration and the role of the Joint Administrators?

 A – An Administration is an insolvency process used by companies that are unable to pay their debts as they fall due.
 An automatic moratorium has been placed over the Company as a result of our appointment.
 This means that no creditor can take legal action against the Company (to include taking action against its assets) except with leave of the court or the permission of the Administrators.

 An Administrator’s role is to realise the assets of the Company and distribute them for the benefit of creditors.
 The Joint Administrators will provide regular updates to creditors.

 Q – Who are the Joint Administrators?

 A – Bob Maxwell and Julian Pitts were appointed as Joint Administrators of the Company.
 The Joint Administrators are qualified insolvency practitioners, regulated by the Institute of Chartered Accountants in England & Wales.